angelopoggi/pa_license_check/README.md

 # Palo Alto License Check

-Simple script to be integrated into Icinga to alert the Webair team when  firewall is set to expire in 60 days, 3 days or has already expired.
+Simple script to be integrated into Icinga to alert the NOC team when firewall is set to expire in 60 days, 3 days or has already expired.
+This was built as a solution where Palo Altos Panorama is not configured or to costly.

 ## Installation